Plinq/big_spoon/README.md

 # Big Spoon
 Like the big spoon, **Big Spoon** wraps around your own methods.
 It adds before and after callbacks to ANY method in any Ruby class.
-Basically, now you can hook into **any** Ruby method without fear of reprisals.
+Basically, now you can hooks and/or callback to **any** Ruby method without fear of reprisals.

 There were those who wanted to call it "sandwich," but they were killed.

-## Usage
+## Basic Usage

-Use **Big Spoon** like you would any other callback method!
-There's, like, at least three ways to use it.
+Use **Big Spoon** like you would any other callbacks!
+Of course there's, like, at least three ways to do that.
+So **Big Spoon** support all of em.
 The safest is block form:

 ```
 class User
-  hook do
+  hooks do
     before :get_your_hands_off_of_my_woman, :listen_to_the_darkness
   end